Rasdaman: Storage management

-Raster objects are maintained in a standard relational database, based on the partitioning of a raster object into tiles.
+Raster objects are partitioned into tiles.
 Aside from a regular subdivision, any user or system generated partitioning is possible.
-As tiles form the unit of disk access, it is of critical importance that the tiling pattern is adjusted to the query access patterns; several tiling strategies assist in establishing a well-performing tiling.
+As tiles form the unit of disk access, it is important that the tiling pattern is adjusted to the query access patterns; several tiling strategies assist in establishing a well-performing tiling.
 A geo index is employed to quickly determine the tiles affected by a query.
 Optionally, tiles are compressed using one of various choices, including lossless and lossy (wavelet) algorithms; independently from that, query results can be compressed for transfer to the client.
 Both tiling strategy and compression comprise database tuning parameters.

-Tiles and tile index are stored as BLOBs in a relational database which also holds the data dictionary needed by rasdaman's dynamic type system.
-Adapters are available for several relational systems, among them open-source PostgreSQL.
+Tiles and tile index are stored on disk in the rasdaman database, together with the data dictionary needed by rasdaman's dynamic type system.
 For arrays larger than disk space, hierarchical storage management (HSM) support has been developed.

 Query processing

-Queries are parsed, optimised, and executed in the rasdaman server.
-The parser receives the query string and generates the operation tree.
-Further, it applies algebraic optimisation rules to the query tree where applicable; of the 150 algebraic rewriting rules, 110 are actually optimising while the other 40 serve to transform the query into canonical form.
-Parsing and optimization together take less than a millisecond on a laptop.
+Query execution is based on tile streaming.
 Execution follows a tile streaming paradigm: whenever possible, array tiles addressed by a query are fetched sequentially, and each tile is discarded after processing.
 This leads to an architecture scalable to data volumes exceeding server main memory by orders of magnitude.

+Queries undergo heavy optimization.
+The server applies algebraic (heuristic) optimisation rules to the query tree where applicable; of the 150 algebraic rewriting rules, 110 are actually optimising while the other 40 serve to transform the query into canonical form.
+Further, cost-based optimization is applied.
+Parsing and optimization together take less than a millisecond on a laptop.

-Query execution is parallelised.
-First, rasdaman offers inter-query parallelism: A dispatcher schedules requests into a pool of server processes on a per-transaction basis.
-Intra-query parallelism transparently distributes query subtrees across available cores, GPUs, or cloud nodes.
+Further, queries get parallelized.
+Rasdaman offers inter-query parallelism (a dispatcher schedules requests into a pool of server processes on a per-transaction basis) and intra-query parallelism (transparent distribution of query subtrees across available cores, GPUs, or cloud nodes).